hanesh-work/arline_delay_casestudy/README.md

 This project studies U.S. flight delay patterns using a Bayesian hierarchical model.
 The goal is to separate airline operational effects from airport infrastructure effects while controlling for weather, NAS delay, security delay, and late aircraft delay.

-Using **13,295 flight records** from **January to June 2025**, the analysis shows that airline choice has a larger impact on delay variation than airport choice [file:24].
+Using 13,295 flight records from January to June 2025, the analysis shows that airline choice has a larger impact on delay variation than airport choice.

 ---